-With respect to ING's activities, it operates in almost every country in Europe, including thirteen where it is a full-service local bank with a range of services for individuals and businesses.
-In this respect, ING is the most European of all European banks.
-ING currently had no interest in offering services to individuals in Portugal although it does serve businesses there.
+With respect to ING's activities, it operated in almost every country in Europe, including thirteen where it was a full-service local bank with a range of services for individuals and businesses.
+In this respect, ING was the most European of all European banks.
+ING currently had no interest in offering services to individuals in Portugal although it did serve businesses there.